jamesplease/api-pls/README.md

 DATABASE_URL='postgres://user@example.com:5432/example'
 ```

-> Note: It is required that your database has SSL enabled.

 Next, you'll need to create resource models.
 These are the definitions that
 describe what tables and endpoints are created for you.
 Place your resource
 models in the directory `./resources`.